alice20030504/COMSW4156-TeamX/README.md

 ### GitHub Actions Workflow Files

-**Note**: GitHub Actions workflow files are located at `.github/workflows/` (to be configured).
+**Note**: GitHub Actions workflow files are located at `.github/workflows/`.
 The CI pipeline can be implemented using:

 - `.github/workflows/ci.yml` - Main CI workflow
-- `.github/workflows/checkstyle.yml` - Style checking workflow
-- `.github/workflows/test.yml` - Test execution workflow

 Each workflow file implements the corresponding stage of the CI pipeline.